 If you are looking for a cheap, but reliable, trail running hydration vest or running backpack then check out our honest and very well informed Aonijie hydration vest review.
-In our view this is the ideal vest for beginners or those that don’t need to carry a lot of kit on their runs.
+In our view this is the ideal purchase for everyone to the beginner to those that are looking for a good all round hydration vest for running.

 Why I Chose the Aonijie Hydration Vest